-- 402. In accordance with Article 39(2), point (k) of Directive (EU) 2019/2034 competent authorities may: - a. require diversification of the liquidity buffer and currency consistency between liquid assets and net outflows; - b. impose requirements on the concentration of the liquid assets held, including: - requirements for the composition of the investment firm's liquidassets profile in respect to asset classes, currencies; and/or - caps, limits or restrictions on funding concentrations; - c. impose restrictions on short-term contractual or behavioural maturity mismatches: - limits on maturity mismatches (in specific time buckets); - limits on minimum survival periods; and/or
+- 407. In accordance with Article 39(2), point (k) of Directive (EU) 2019/2034 competent authorities may: - a. require diversification of the liquidity buffer and currency consistency between liquid assets and net outflows; - b. impose requirements on the concentration of the liquid assets held, including: - o requirements for the composition of the investment firm's liquidassets profile in respect to asset classes, currencies, etc.; and/or - caps, limits or restrictions on funding concentrations; - c. impose restrictions on short-term contractual or behavioural maturity mismatches: - limits on maturity mismatches (in specific time buckets); - o limits on minimum survival periods; and/or - limits on dependency on certain short-term funding sources, such as money market funding.

-- limits on dependency on certain short-term funding sources, such as money market funding. - 403.
-In accordance with Article 39(2), point (b) of Directive (EU) 2019/2034, competent authorities may require action to be taken to address deficiencies identified with regard to the investment firm's ability to identify, measure, monitor and control liquidity risk, by means including: - a. enhancing its stress-testing capacity to improve its ability to identify and quantify material sources of liquidity risk to the investment firm; - b. enhancing its ability to monetise its liquid assets; - c. enhancing its liquidity contingency plan and liquidity early warning indicators framework; and/or - d. enhancing reporting of liquidity management information to the investment firm's management body and senior management. - 404.
-In accordance with Article 39(2), point (k) of Directive (EU) 2019/2034 competent authorities may require action to be taken to amend the investment firm's funding profile, including: - a. reducing its dependency on certain (potentially volatile) funding markets, such as wholesale funding; - b. reducing the concentration of its funding profile with respect to counterparties, peaks in the long-term maturity profile, (mismatches in) currencies; and/or - c. reducing the amount of its encumbered assets, potentially differentiating between total encumbrance and overcollateralization.
+- 408. In accordance with Article 39(2), point (b) of Directive (EU) 2019/2034, competent authorities may require action to be taken to address deficiencies identified with regard to the investment firm's ability to identify, measure, monitor and control liquidity risk, by means including: - b. enhancing its stress-testing capacity to improve its ability to identify and quantify material sources of liquidity risk to the investment firm; - c. enhancing its ability to monetise its liquid assets; - d. enhancing its liquidity contingency plan and liquidity early warning indicators framework; and/or - d. enhancing reporting of liquidity management information to the investment firm's management body and senior management. - 409.
+In accordance with Article 39(2), point (k) of Directive (EU) 2019/2034 competent authorities may require action to be taken to amend the investment firm's funding profile, including: - a. reducing its dependency on certain (potentially volatile) funding markets, such as wholesale funding; - b. reducing the concentration of its funding profile with respect to counterparties, peaks in the long-term maturity profile, (mismatches in) currencies, etc.; and/or - c. reducing the amount of its encumbered assets, potentially differentiating between total encumbrance and overcollateralisation (e.g. for covered bonds, margin calls, etc.).